-- How well does the proposal align with the selected Museum Grants for African American History and Culture program goal and objective(s)? - How well has the applicant used relevant data and best practices to describe the need, problem, or challenge to be addressed? - Has the applicant appropriately defined the target group(s) and beneficiaries, as applicable, for this work? - Have the target group and other project stakeholders been involved appropriately in planning the project? - If applicable, are the collections and/or records that are the focus of the project and their current condition described and quantified in enough detail?
+- How well does the proposal align with the selected American Latino Museum Internship and Fellowship Initiative program goal and objective(s)? - How well has the applicant used relevant data and best practices to describe the need, problem, or challenge to be addressed? - Has the applicant appropriately defined the target group(s) and beneficiaries, as applicable, for this work? - Have the target group and other project stakeholders been involved appropriately in planning the project?